Skatteetaten/aurora/docs/documentation/openshift/index.md

 # The Aurora API

-The Aurora API is our platform automation API and provides endpoints used by both AO and the Aurora Console.
+The Aurora API is our platform automation API and provides endpoints used by both AO and the Aurora Konsoll.
 The main features of the API includes;

-* Execution of the instructions given by the AuroraConfig configuration files.
+- Execution of the instructions given by the AuroraConfig configuration files.
-* Provides abstractions that builds on the OpenShift objects and other infrastructure objects, mainly AuroraApplication, AuroraDeploymentConfiguration, AuroraVersion and AuroraStatus.
+- Provides abstractions that builds on the OpenShift objects and other infrastructure objects, mainly AuroraApplication, AuroraDeploymentConfiguration, AuroraVersion and AuroraStatus.
-* Endpoints for managing infrastructure components and applications, like performing upgrades and configuration changes.
+- Endpoints for managing infrastructure components and applications, like performing upgrades and configuration changes.
-* Produce status metrics for an application on the platform.
+- Produce status metrics for an application on the platform.
 Fetches information from Docker registry, the cluster and the applications management interface.
-* Miscellaneous tools to aid in development and debgging infrastructure issues.
+- Miscellaneous tools to aid in development and debgging infrastructure issues.

 # Application Monitoring